 Ferrari, Lamborghini, and Maserati are all produced in a small area of the Emilia Romagna region, roughly between Milan and Florence.
 This is also the district of Ducati, the famous motorbike brand.
 Hence the name Motor Valley.

-If you happen to visit this beautiful region in northern Italy, don’t miss to discover one of the Museums dedicated to these iconic cars.
-Check out the tour Land of Motors Ferrari-Pagani-Lamborghini , or experience a full-day food and Ferrari tour.
+If you happen to visit this beautiful region in northern Italy, don’t miss discovering one of the Museums dedicated to these iconic cars.
+Check out the private day tour to Lamborghini and Ferrari Museums, or experience a full-day Ferrari tour.

-Piramide Cestia is 36 meters high and was built around 12 BC to be the tomb for an unknown wealthy Roman.
+The Piramide Cestia is 36 meters high and was built around 12 BC to be the tomb of an unknown wealthy Roman.

-This post contains affiliate links to carefully selected products or services, This means that if you make a purchase, I earn a small commission at no extra cost for you.
+This post contains affiliate links to carefully selected products or services; This means that if you make a purchase, I earn a small commission at no extra cost to you.

 Pin for later!